AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

 Exceptions
 ~~~~~~~~~~

-There are two cases where modularity is not enforced by GNATprove.
-First,
+There are two cases where GNATprove doesn't require modularity and hence
-local subprograms without contracts can be inlined if they are simple
+doesn't make the above assumptions.
+First, local subprograms without
-enough.
-In particular, they should not be recursive or have multiple return
+contracts can be inlined if they're simple enough and are neither recursive
-points.
-If we remove the contract from ``Increment`` then it fits the
+nor have multiple return points.
+If we remove the contract from
-criteria for inlining.
+``Increment``, it fits the criteria for inlining.

 .. code:: ada spark-report-all